ItisYeWolf17/ItisYeWolf17/README.md

 # 💫 About Me:
-Hello everyone, my name is Gerald!<br><br>I’m currently not working as I’m finishing my bachelor’s degree in Computer Systems Engineering.<br><br>I recently completed my studies in Systems Engineering, where I worked with various interesting types of technologies.<br><br>I’m very interested in collaborating on projects involving frameworks like ASP.NET and .NET Core, as I feel especially comfortable with them.
-However, I can adapt based on what is required.<br><br>Fun fact: I like instruments, and I recently got into the world of drones and really enjoy it!
+Hello!
+My name is Gerald, and I recently completed my University Bachelor's Degree in Computer Systems Engineering.
+I’m currently in the final stages of completing my Licenciatura (equivalent to a Bachelor’s degree with specialization) in the same field.

+At the same time, I’m working at EY as a Full Stack Staff member within the Consulting service line, where I’ve been gaining valuable experience collaborating on technology-driven projects.

+I have a strong interest in web development, particularly with frameworks like ASP.NET and .NET Core, where I feel most confident.
+However, I’m always open to learning and adapting to different technologies depending on the needs of each project.

+Outside of work, I have a passion for music and recently developed a growing interest in drones, which has become one of my favorite hobbies.

 ## 🌐 Socials: